 Paraguay has restrictions in the frequency band between 902 MHz to 928 MHz.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.

-Common CONATEL Resolutions:
+Key CONATEL Resolutions:

-RESOLUTION 588, 2009: Regulation for the homologation process of telecommunications equipment
+Resolution 588, 2009: Regulation for the homologation process of telecommunications equipment

-RESOLUTION 878, 2014: Updates Resolution 588, 2009, permitting the use of test reports older than 2 years along with a declaration letter from manufacturer stating that equipment didn’t suffer any modifications since the testing.
+Resolution 878, 2014: Updates Resolution 588, 2009, permitting the use of test reports older than 2 years along with a declaration letter from manufacturer stating that equipment didn’t suffer any modifications since the testing.

-RESOLUTION 1631, 2014: Updates Resolution 588, 2009, permitting label alternatives in case of reduced size of the equipment
+Resolution 1631, 2014: Updates Resolution 588, 2009, permitting label alternatives in case of reduced size of the equipment

 There are labeling requirements with CONATEL that may apply depending on the type of equipment.

-For products that do not require CONATEL approval, the Agency will provide a ‘No Homologation’ letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Paraguay.
+For products that do not require CONATEL approval, the regulatory agency will provide a No Homologation letter to avoid any issues with customs.